WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

   - Create a new file at the root of your project called `.env.local` (accept the system warning).
   - In your `.env.local` file, add the line `REACT_APP_TMDB_API_KEY=<Your TMDB API v3 KEY>`.

 **Note**: The `.env.local` file is in your `.gitignore` by default when you create an app with `create-react-app`, so now your secret will never leak into your repository.
-Since this is a front-end application, the built JavaScript will contain the key, which means end-users will be able to see it.
+Since this is a front-end application, the built JavaScript will contain the key, which means end users will be able to see it.
 However, that's fine for this practice app because you'll only be running it locally.

 - You now have an API key saved in `dotenv`.
 Point your application to it by adding the following code to the top of your `TMDB.js` file: